codewithkyle/munched/docs/tutorials/creating-services.md

 # Creating Services

-Service classes is where most of the business logic should be performed.
-You can create a new service class file in the `Server/app/services/` directory.
+Within service classes is where most of the business logic should be performed.
+You can create a new service class file in the `Server/app/Services/` directory.

 ```php
 <?php